Astros vs. Marlins Player Props Betting Odds

-Luis Arraez and Kyle Tucker are two of the top players with prop bets on the table when the Miami Marlins and the Houston Astros square off at LoanDepot park on Monday (starting at 6:40 PM ET).
+Player prop bet odds for Kyle Tucker, Luis Arraez and others are available when the Houston Astros visit the Miami Marlins at LoanDepot park on Tuesday at 6:40 PM ET.

 Bet on this matchup or its props with BetMGM!